greglan/greglan.github.io/pages/system/architectures/generalities.md

   - bandwidth: ~30% per annum and potentially slowing down
   - latency: very small compared to memory bandwidth increase
 * Clock speeds can't keep going up, same for parallel computing (not enough instructions to execute in parallel)
 * Transistor count is increasing faster than memory.
-Bandwidth and latency us also not increasing as much
+Bandwidth and latency is also not increasing as much
 * Power consumption dependence parameters [1, p10]:
   - clock frequency
   - number of transitors (chip area) and as a consequence the number of cores